MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/legal/guides-third-party-notices.md

+---
+author: amaraanigbo
+description: Learn about third-party notices for Dynamics 365 Guides ms.author: soanigbo ms.date: 11/08/2021
+ms.topic: article
+title: Third-party notices and information for Dynamics 365 Guides ms.reviewer: v-bholmes
+---

-# Third-party notices and information
+# Third-party notices and information for Dynamics 365 Guides

 **Do Not Translate or Localize**